Roshniid/Job-Application-API/README.md

-# REST API powered by Spring-Boot + JPA,Hibernate,H2 database + Spring Security and Postman for testing
+# REST API powered by Spring-Boot

+Used : Spring Data JPA,Hibernate,H2 database + Spring Security and Postman for testing

 This is XYZ company's job application API that works for two in-memory users Applicant and Company, and handles all CRUD operations.